newjersey/navigator.business.nj.gov/content/src/filings/massage-business-reg.md

 ### Application Requirements
 * Business Name
 * License Number
-* Registration Code (in the notice received by mail)
+* Registration code from your renewal notice
 * Professional liability insurance in a minimum amount of $1M per occurrence and $3M aggregate per policy year
 * Pay the associated fees for the registration renewal